Keyboard shortcuts

 This verifies that injected faults produce monitor-visible invariant violations (for example, NoFaults violations), and that a gate configured to require zero violations fails accordingly.

-4) telltale-lean-bridge integration status
+4) telltale-bridge integration status

 5) aura-testkit Lean verification API migration (March 5, 2026)